microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Update-MgIdentityGovernancePrivilegedAccessGroupAssignmentApprovalStage.md

 ## SYNOPSIS
 In Azure AD entitlement management, approve or deny an approvalStage object in an approval.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

 ## SYNTAX